 Central Michigan University has supported athletic training education since 1972.
 Due to the work of our founders, Ken Kopke and Ron Sendre (shown at right) and others, an athletic training minor was approved by the university academic senate in January 1973 and first appeared in the 1973-1974 university bulletin.
 The Board of Directors of the National Athletic Trainers Association (NATA) approved this education program on July 23, 1973 leading the way to a long tradition of preparing students to become certified athletic trainers (ATC).

-The percentage of students passing the Board of Certification Athletic Training Examination for the last five years ranged from 80 to 100%.
+The percentage of students passing the Board of Certification Athletic Training Examination for the last three years is 98.6%.
 Our percentage is well above the national average.
 Students who graduate with an athletic training major are sought after by employers and accepted into graduate programs.
-Of the 112 graduates from 2006-2010, 108 (96%) were placed into graduate and professional programs, were taking pre-requisite courses for professional programs, or went into the workforce.
-For two of the five academic years during that time frame, there was 100% placement.
 Graduate programs include athletic training, nutrition, kinesiology and exercise science.
 Professional programs include physical therapy, occupational therapy, physician assistant studies, and medical schools (i.e., allopathic, osteopathic and chiropractic).
 Graduates entering the workforce are employed throughout the country in hospitals, clinics, industry and corporate facilities, high schools, colleges, professional sports, as well as in performing arts.
-Furthermore, employer surveys conducted by the ATEP reveal that graduates possess a vast majority of skills and experiences desired by employers and do so at a level consistently equivalent or superior to graduates from other Michigan institutions.
+Furthermore, employer surveys conducted by the Athletic Training Program reveal that graduates possess a vast majority of skills and experiences desired by employers and do so at a level consistently equivalent or superior to graduates from other Michigan institutions.